-You have the right, if of legal age, to use tobacco and vaping products and drink alcohol.
-These habits are proven to be bad for your health; therefore, you must be responsible for the health consequences associated with tobacco, vaping and alcohol use.
-You cannot use tobacco or vaping products in Ark's buildings.
-There are areas where you can use tobacco and vaping products and they should always be used.
+You have the right to smoke cigarettes and drink alcohol.
+These habits are proven to be bad for your health; therefore, you must be responsible for the health consequences associated with tobacco and alcohol use.
+You cannot smoke in Ark's buildings.
+There are areas where you can smoke and they should always be used.
 You have a responsibility to be careful with lit cigarettes and dispose of cigarette butts in an appropriate ash tray or container.
-Due to possible safety concerns, you cannot have alcohol or illegal drugs in Ark's shared living environments.
+Due to possible safety concerns, you cannot have alcohol in Ark's group homes.
 Consumption of alcohol is not permitted in non-residential buildings owned or operated by Ark unless proper permits have been obtained.
 We will strongly discourage you from drinking alcohol if you take medications that may have negative interactions with alcohol.
 If you choose to drink, you will be responsible for your actions and anything that may happen because of your drinking, including medication interactions.
-Ark staff members reserve the right to contact law enforcement if we believe you are a danger to yourself or others after drinking alcohol or taking illegal drugs.
+Ark staff members reserve the right to contact law enforcement if we believe you are a danger to yourself or others after drinking alcohol.